exasol/spark-connector/doc/user_guide/user_guide.md

 | Spark Save Mode     | Description
 | :---                | :---
 | `"error"` (default) | If the table exists an exception is thrown.
-You could drop the table via connector `drop_table` option.
+You could drop the table via the connector `drop_table` option.
-| `"append"`          | If the table exists, the contents of dataframe are appended to the existing table.
+| `"append"`          | If the table exists, the contents of the dataframe are appended to the existing table.
-| `"overwrite"`       | If the table exists, it is truncated first and then the contents of dataframe saved to the table.
+| `"overwrite"`       | If the table exists, it is truncated first and then the contents of the dataframe are saved to the table.
 | `"ignore"`          | If the table exists, the save operation is skipped, and nothing is changed in the existing table.

-Please keep in mind that Spark Save Modes does not use any locking mechanisms, thus they are not atomic.
+Please keep in mind that Spark Save Modes do not use any locking mechanisms, thus they are not atomic.

 ## Troubleshooting

-In this section, we provide common issues and pitfalls when using Spark Exasol Connector and instructions on how to solve them.
+In this section, we explain common issues and pitfalls when using Spark Exasol Connector and provide instructions on how to solve them.

 ### Exasol JDBC Sub Connections